David Suzuki claims the whole west coast of North America will need to be evacuated if and when the fourth nuclear plant in Fukushima goes down.

 “TEPCO is trying to move those damaged rods by crane manually, which has never, ever been done before; usually fuel rods are moved by computer control.
 If two fuel rods happened to touch, there could be a fission reaction releasing huge amounts of radioactive gases.
 This would be a catastrophe.
 The radiation would circle the Northern Hemisphere.”

-“The Japanese were very careful, they built all their reactors to very high levels.
-I don't think it would breach...
+“The Japanese were very careful, they build all their reactors to very high levels.
+I don't think it would breach ...
 They probably have done as well as you possibly could with their existing reactors.
-What they failed to do was to estimate the size of the tsunami.
+What they failed to do was to estimate the size of the (2011) tsunami.
 But if there were another tsunami, they still haven't totally prepared for it.
 They could be in trouble again.”

 “I'm sorry, but that is ridiculous.
 It's totally impossible!
 I can't believe he would say that.
 When he's in his own field, he's usually reasonable.
 But this is just crazy.”

 “It doesn't in any remote sense seem plausible.
-It's contaminated material, yes, but certainly not on a scale that would devastate Japan, nor travel all way across the Pacific and cause an evacuation.
+It's contaminated material, yes, but certainly not on a scale that would devastate Japan, nor to travel all way across the Pacific and cause an evacuation.
 As scientists talking around the lunch-room, we are more-or-less of a unanimous opinion that the hysteria around Fukushima is grossly overblown.”